apache/parquet-format/Encryption.md

 Parquet constructs a module AAD from two components: an optional AAD_Prefix - a string provided by the user for the file, and an AAD_Suffix, built internally for each GCM-encrypted module inside the file.
-The AAD prefix should reflect the target identity that helps to detect file swapping (simple example - table name with a date and partition), e.g., "employees_23_05_2018.part0").
+The AAD prefix should reflect the target identity that helps to detect file swapping (simple example - table name with a date and partition, e.g., "employees_23_05_2018.part0").
 The AAD suffix reflects the internal identity of modules inside the file, which for example prevents replacement of column pages in row group 0 by pages from the same column in row group 1 (when columns are encrypted with the CGM cipher).
 The module AAD is a direct concatenation